HR Hotline: Can Overtime Be Mandatory?

-Similarly, UC may be awarded where the employer refuses to explore possible accommodations for an employee who claims they cannot work additional hours due to a need to adhere to sincerely held religious beliefs that forbid working at certain times.
+Similarly, UC may be awarded where the employer refuses to explore possible accommodations for an employee who claims they cannot work additional hours due to a need to adhere to sincerely held that forbid working at certain times.

 When an overtime mandate is implemented post-hire, an uncooperative employee could claim that it is a change in the terms of employment that they cannot now agree to due to other personal obligations.

 In that case, you might still discipline or fire them, but they would likely receive UC benefits.

 For a sense of how the unemployment system deals with these disputes, here are three representative unemployment appeals decisions.

 Note the persistent references to "reasonableness" and the timing of communications between the parties:

 EXPLORE BY CATEGORY

 Stay Connected with CBIA News Digests

 The latest news and information delivered directly to your inbox.